jlthompson76/loops-and-more-loops/README.md

 3. Make a loop that counts by two, from 40 to 60.
 Alert the results with each integer and then the following text, "little monkeys sitting in a tree" in lowercase.
 Make sure to have the right spacing in the sentence and add line breaks between lines (add the string "\n" in between each value).

 4. Make a loop that counts backwards from 100 to 0, and prints out in the Console.
-At the end, console the length of he NOTE: Comment out the code from problem #1 and #2 when you run this code.
+NOTE: Comment out the code from problem #1 and #2 when you run this code.

 5. Make a loop that repeats a phrase a certain amount of times.
 Declare a variable called love and have it be a string that says, "Boston CodeSquad".
 Use the length of love to determine how many times this phrase should repeat.
 The phase should say, "I love JavaScript!" repeatedly.